 The Bermuda triangle is one of those mysteries which has had me intrigued since I was a child.
 I mean who hasn't heard of the Bermuda triangle?
-There is a plethora of books, documentaries, articles, news segments and the likes all delving into the mysteries surrounding disappearances of aircraft and sea vessels in the same spot.
+There is a plethora of books, documentaries, articles, news segments, and the likes all delving into the mysteries surrounding disappearances of aircraft and sea vessels in the same spot.
 Is it aliens?
 Is it the lost city of Atlantis?
 Is it some sort of portal or vortex?
 Is it the magnetic effect?
-Let's look into the some of the mysteries surrounding the Bermuda Triangle.
+Let's look into some of the mysteries surrounding the Bermuda Triangle.

-The Bermuda triangle is a section of the North Atlantic Ocean off North America.
-In a specific area, over 50 ships and 20 aero planes have disappeared under mysterious circumstances (although this number increases significantly depending who the source is - my source was Britannica Encyclopedia).
+The Bermuda Triangle is a section of the North Atlantic Ocean off North America.
+In a specific area, over 50 ships and 20 aeroplanes have disappeared under mysterious circumstances (although this number increases significantly depending on who the source is - my source was Britannica Encyclopedia).
 Although the boundaries of this area are not set in stone or universally agreed upon, the area roughly takes the shape of a triangle.
-Each side is represented by the Atlantic coast of Florida panhandle, Bermuda and the Greater Antilles.
+Each side is represented by the Atlantic coast of Florida panhandle, Bermuda, and the Greater Antilles.
 It has been nicknamed the 'Devils' Triangle' and is considered by many to be one of the most mysterious places in the world!
 After many strange events, in 1964 Vincent H Gaddis came up with the term Bermuda Triangle in an article he wrote highlighting the pattern of the strange disappearances in the area.
 The phenomena of the Bermuda Triangle was born.

 In 1918, one of the Navy's largest fuel ships carrying a crew of just over 300 sailors disappeared in the triangle.
-It was traveling between the West Indies and Baltimore with tons and tons of dence manganese on board used for steel making.
+It was travelling between the West Indies and Baltimore with tons and tons of dence manganese on board used for steel making.
 Communication didn't reveal anything unusual.
 The ship quietly disappeared.
 It was never found.
 No remains and no bodies.
 No distress calls or signals.
-No definite cause was ever found for it's disappearance.
-Some speculated that perhaps that it was targeted by a German submarine as an act of War, yet research has indicated that there were not likely any German vessels in the area at the time.
-Another theory is that the crew who were used to to carrying a lighter load of manganese in previous missions were not used to the weight of the vessel and that a large wave could have toppled the ship.
-There is also the theory that Captain George W Worley who months earlier had been reported by crew to be a drunk and unsuitable to steer the ship could have been behind the disappearance.
-Some of the more stranger claims have been that a giant Octopus rose from the ocean, wrapped it's tentacles around the ships and pulled it into the sea without a trace or that it is a special magnetic field set up by aliens and the ship was still there, but in a different dimension that we could not see.
+No definite cause was ever found for its disappearance.
+Some speculated that perhaps that it was targeted by a German submarine as an act of war, yet research has indicated that there were not likely any German vessels in the area at the time.
+Another theory is that the crew who were used to carrying a lighter load of manganese in previous missions were not used to the weight of the vessel and that a large wave could have toppled the ship.
+There is also the theory that Captain George W Worley who months earlier had been reported by crew to be drunk and unsuitable to steer the ship could have been behind the disappearance.
+Some of the more stranger claims have been that a giant Octopus rose from the ocean, wrapped its tentacles around the ships, and pulled it into the sea without a trace or that it is a special magnetic field set up by aliens and the ship was still there, but in a different dimension that we could not see.

-Owned and operated by British South American Airlines, the Star Tiger disappeared without a trace over the region on January 30 1948 with 31 passengers onboard.
+Owned and operated by British South American Airlines, the Star Tiger disappeared without a trace over the region on January 30 1948 with 31 passengers on board.
 The loss of aircraft remains unsolved with again no distress calls.
-This was one of the catalysts to help create the legend that surrounds the Bermuda triangle which was at it's peak during the 1950's and 1960's.
+This was one of the catalysts to help create the legend that surrounds the Bermuda triangle which was at its peak during the 1950s and 1960s.

 First, the "Devil's Triangle" is one of the two places on earth that a magnetic compass does point towards true north.
 Normally it points toward magnetic north.
 The difference between the two is known as compass variation.
 The amount of variation changes by as much as 20 degrees as one circumnavigates the earth.
 If this compass variation or error is not compensated for, a navigator could find himself far off course and in deep trouble.